cvs-health/testaro/README.md

 #### Act types

-The subsequent acts can tell Testaro to perform any of:
+The acts after the first can tell Testaro to perform any of:
 - _moves_ (clicks, text inputs, hovers, etc.)
 - _navigations_ (browser launches, visits to URLs, waits for page conditions, etc.)
 - _alterations_ (changes to the page)